If you are looking for software to use, go to Huajun Software Park! software release AI product list

 -f

 Force installing: Force writing of syslinux boot code.
 This is an optional option (parameter).
-If you find that you cannot write to syslinux, you can use this option (parameter), but the general recommendation is to add it when writing to the local disk. on this option (parameter).
+If you find that you cannot write to syslinux, you can use this option (parameter), but it is generally recommended to add this option (parameter) when writing to the local disk.

 -r

 Raid mode: RAID mode.
 This is an optional option (parameter).
 If the startup fails, tell the BIOS the boot sequence (usually the next hard disk) instead of giving an error message and then stopping.
-This is a RAID mode option (parameter).
-Generally speaking, it can Not used.
+This is a RAID mode option (parameter) and generally can not be used.

 Windows